TFDwiki/tfdwiki-scripts/README.md

 ## Pywikibot

-These scripts all use [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot?useskin=vector), a Python library designed for Wikipedia, but usable by all WimiMedia sites.
+These scripts all use [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot?useskin=vector), a Python library designed for Wikipedia, but usable by all MediaWiki sites.
 It can be a bit confusing to get set up and running, especially since much of the documentation is oriented around Wikipedia, instead of being site-agnostic.

-It is STRONGLY reccomended you use the [user-config.py](https://www.mediawiki.org/wiki/Manual:Pywikibot/user-config.py?useskin=vector) method of storing credentials, instead of embedding your username and password directly into your script.
+It is STRONGLY recommended you use the [user-config.py](https://www.mediawiki.org/wiki/Manual:Pywikibot/user-config.py?useskin=vector) method of storing credentials, instead of embedding your username and password directly into your script.
 This will safeguard your password from being committed by accident.

 See [Install Pywikibot](https://www.mediawiki.org/w/index.php?title=Manual:Pywikibot/Installation&useskin=vector#Configure_Pywikibot) for instructions on getting set up.
 Refer to [this file](https://github.com/TFDwiki/tfdwiki-scripts/blob/master/image_uploader/families/tfdwiki_family.py) for how to compose the Family class for our wiki.